VisionandCognition/Tracker-MRI/README.md

 Interfaces with an ISCAN eye tracker and communicated with the MRI console using trigger pulses.

 Forked from [Tracker](https://github.com/VisionandCognition/Tracker) which was developed by Chris van der Togt.
 This fork uses PTB-3 instead of Cogent and is only appropriate for 64-bit Windows versions.

+See [this brief manual](https://github.com/VisionandCognition/Tracker-MRI/tree/master/trackermanual/tracker-mri_manual.md) to get started.

 Questions: c.klink@nin.knaw.nl